WelehoBRUDER/MetropoliaAMK-java-tasks/src/Module_4_1/README.md

 ```

 ### Explanation
-The Calculator class is a simple class that adds numbers together.
+The Calculator class adds numbers together.
 It has three methods:
 - add(int number): Adds the input number to the result.
 If the input number is negative, it throws an IllegalArgumentException.
 - reset(): Resets the result to 0.
 - getResult(): Returns the current result.